 Cost.
 For one, BSF's grooming effort is a nonprofit, donation/grant-funded effort.
 Grooming for multiple uses adds a lot of labor and expenses, and we have to be efficient with our limited budget.
 With our thin snowpack in town, damage to trails is very difficult, and potentially impossible, to fix--especially when the snow is too thin for larger machinery.

 Safe, quality skiing.
-The wear and tear of foot/bike traffic compromises the quality of skiing and in some cases can create hazardous conditions (ex. when ruts cross a steep downhill).
+The wear and tear of foot/bike traffic compromises the quality of skiing and in some cases can create hazardous conditions (ex. when ruts cross a steep downhill), especially for beginners.
 In addition, our in-town venues tend to go through multiple freeze/thaw cycles and low-snow situations that make it difficult to recover from foot prints and tire ruts.
 In assessing safety, we also take into account intersections and steep grades.

 Landowner agreements.
 Community Nordic Trails are the result of multiple user agreements.
 Highland Glen is private property owned by Bozeman Health and access is provided through seasonal use agreements (not a general trail easement).
 Likewise, Bridger Creek Golf Course is private property.
 We work through an agreement with the City of Bozeman for Sunset Hills (Lindley).
 Hyalite and Sourdough are managed via agreements with the Gallatin-Custer National Forest.
 We must work within the restrictions set forth in each agreement, as well as the Forest Service's management plan.

-A huge thanks to the fat-tire bike community and the running community for their help in spreading the word on trail etiquette, rules, and which winter trails are best for each user group.
-The Gallatin Valley Trail Ambassadors, backed by BSF and several other nonprofits, are also interacting and educating the growing number of trail users.
+A huge thanks to the skiers, the fat-tire bike community and the running community for their help in spreading the word on trail etiquette, rules, and which winter trails are best for each user group.
+Winter trail ambassadors, backed by BSF and several other nonprofits, are also interacting and educating the growing number of trail users.